Mercy14846/Geopy/README.md

 # Reverse Geocoding with OpenStreetMap (OSM) and Python
-This project demonstrates how to use the OpenStreetMap Nominatim API to perform reverse geocoding, converting latitude and longitude coordinates into human-readable addresses, and update a CSV file with this information.
+This project demonstrates using the OpenStreetMap Nominatim API to perform reverse geocoding, converting latitude and longitude coordinates into human-readable addresses, and updating a CSV file with this information.

 ## Features
 - Takes a CSV file containing `lat` and `lon` coordinates.